SAP/open-ux-tools/packages/jest-environment-ui5/README.md

 The `@sap-ux/jest-environment-ui5` is a custom test environment for Jest that allows to run tests for SAPUI5 applications.
 It is based on the `@ui5/project` to resolve the UI5 dependencies and serve the application sources during the test execution.

+Usage of this module is allowed but should be considered experimental, most scenario should work but some might not be supported.

 ## Installation
 Npm
 `npm install --save @sap-ux/jest-environment-ui5`